 At Quadrant2Design, under our Free2hire™ plan, which we offer to all our clients, we will store your stand and graphics between shows free of charge.
 This gives you the freedom to exhibit more frequently for less cost.

 So there are ways to save money when exhibiting by booking early, having a re-useable stand or hiring one and looking for cost savings in other areas.
 Hopefully we have given you some ideas for a cheaper way to exhibit.
-It is likely, though, that the benefits of exhibiting in terms of sales and brand awareness generated will outweigh the costs.
+It is likely, though, that the benefits of partaking in trade shows, in terms of sales and brand awareness generated will outweigh the exhibition costs.